diecccoo/Cultural-heritage-bigdata-project/README_PARZIALE_EUROPEANA_SCRAPER.md

 }
 ```

-## 🧪 How Ingestion Works
+## How Ingestion Works

 1. Both producers publish messages to Kafka topics:
    - `europeana_metadata`
    - `user_annotations`

-2. These messages are **not written directly to MinIO**.
+2. These messages are not written directly to **MinIO**.

 3. Spark Structured Streaming consumers read from Kafka and write:
    - Raw Europeana metadata to `s3a://heritage/raw/metadata/europeana_metadata/`
    - Raw annotations to `s3a://heritage/raw/metadata/user_generated_content/`

-Each record is saved in **append-only JSON format**, partitioned by date (`dt=YYYY-MM-DD`) and enriched with:
-- `ingestion_time`: the timestamp when Spark received the message
-- `source`: identifies the source, e.g. `kafka:europeana_metadata`

-This ensures:
+In this way, we ensure:
 - Decoupled, scalable ingestion
 - Fault-tolerant persistence
 - Independent evolution of producer and consumer logic

-> 💡 The ingestion layer reflects a real-world scenario where data producers and consumers are independent and asynchronously coordinated.
+> The ingestion layer reflects a real-world scenario where data producers and consumers are independent and asynchronously coordinated.

 ---

-## 🐳 Containerization
+## Containerization

 While both producers can be run manually via Python, they are designed to be used within a **Docker Compose** setup.
 In particular: